CTUAvastLab/JsonGrinder.jl/docs/src/schema.md

                              └── [Scalar - Int64], 3 unique values, updated = 3 ["eU"]
 ```

-the strings at the end of each row can be used as a key to access individual elements of the schema.
+Strings at the end of each row can be used as a key to access individual elements of the schema.
+For more about [HierarchicalUtils.jl](https://github.com/Sheemon7/HierarchicalUtils.jl) check their docs or [section about HierarchicalUtils.jl in Mill.jl documentation](https://pevnak.github.io/Mill.jl/dev/tools/hierarchical/)

 Here, we see that we have 2 `MultiEntry`, thus 2 type instabilities in our jsons.
-The first MultiEntry (key `E`) has 2 children: `Entry` and `ArrayEntry`.
+The first `MultiEntry` (key `"E"`) has 2 children: `Entry` and `ArrayEntry`.

 The `sch["E"].updated` is 3, because value under key `a` in json has been observed 3 times.
 The `sch["I"].updated` is 2, because string value was seen 2 times under `a`.
 As expected, we can see